Important Camp Levine Information

 Campers in rising grades 3-6 receive three weeks of instruction on a “focus” instrument in a small group setting.
 When registering for Camp Levine, these campers are asked to select a first, second, and third choice focus instrument.
 These must be three different instruments which the camper has never played before.

-To learn more about the instruments offered at Camp Levine, please read the general descriptions below:
+To learn more about the instruments that could be offered at Camp Levine, please read the general descriptions below:

 Flute: